harvard-library/aspace-import-excel/user_documentation/archival_objects_instructions.md

  * insert four blank columns next to the second Family Agent columns
  * copy the four columns of the second Family Agent, and paste them into the blank columns
  * edit the labels in Row 4, incrementing the number.
 For example, you would edit the label **families_agent_record_id_2** in the _copied_ column to **families_agent_record_id_3**.
  * While not necessary for proper processing, it's recommended that you also update the numbers in Row 5, to avoid confusion.
-For example, you would edit the label **Agent(5) header string** to **Agent(6) header string**
+For example, you would edit the label **Family Agent(2) header string** to **Family Agent(3) header string**

  **Note:** The plugin stops at the first set of columns that are blank.
 This means that, if you've filled in the columns for Person Agent 1, and Person Agent 3, leaving Person Agent 2 blank, the plugin *will not*